dhaynes12/ai_3/README.md

 * Difference between total points on AI's side and total points on opponent's side
 * The highest value of an opponent's pit that the AI can capture
 * Negatively, the highest value of one of the AI's pits that the opponent can capture

+## Notes on Current AI
+* David: It always beats me when it goes first, and I often beat it when I go first.